AviatrixSystems/Docs/HowTos/tgw_egress_vpc.rst

 ---------

-Although TGW allows Internet bound traffic to be forwarded to firewall instances in an egress VPC, multi-AZ deployment for such firewall services is not supported.
+Although TGW allows Internet bound traffic to be forwarded to firewall instances in an egress VPC, multi-AZ deployment for such firewall service is not supported.

 .. |tgw_egress| image:: tgw_egress_media/tgw_egress.png